cdlc01/Twitter_Hate_Speech_Analysis/README.md

 ## Methods

-In the search for the optimal classification dataset, I tested about INSERT NUMBER HERE different models including Multinomial Bayes, Logistic Regression, Decision Tree, Random Forest, ADA Boosting, Gradient Boosting, XGBoost, and a Deep Learning Neural Network.
+In the search for the optimal classification dataset, I tested about 7,000 different models including Multinomial Bayes, Logistic Regression, Decision Tree, Random Forest, Support Vector Classifier, ADA Boosting, Gradient Boosting, and XGBoost.
 For pre-processing, I tested two different regex statements (one pulled only words from the tweets and the other pulled words, hashtags and mentions) and different class balances with SMOTE.
 For vectorization, I tested both TF-IDF (Term Frequency - Inverse Document Frequency) and Count Vectorizer.
 Pipelines and Grid Searches were used in order to find optimal models.

 ## Result 1